 Here in the United States, the rainy season is dependant on where you live but usually falls between November and April.
 There are variations; here in North Carolina, for example, we expect heavy rains during hurricane season from June to November, so it does depend on your regular climate.

-Of course, with the problem of global warming and the shift in weather patterns, it is becoming increasingly difficult to predict.
+Of course, with an unpredictable shift in weather patterns, it is becoming increasingly difficult to predict.
 So, when we talk about protecting your home during the rainy season, we could, in theory, be talking about any time!

 Therefore, don’t put off plans to protect your home, even if the snow is falling or the sun is blazing outside your home right now.
-It is always better to be prepared.
+You should always prepare early.
 You might be sitting in a flooded room, otherwise, and that would really put a dampener on your day!

 Here are some tips on protecting your home during the rainy season (whenever that might be).

 On a fine day, head up onto the roof and check for any cracks or loose or missing tiles (or call in a professional if you don’t have a head for heights).
 If there are any issues, you could deal with any problems yourself if you have the DIY know-how or (perhaps the better option) call out a roofer to service your roof properly.
 You should also get your roof treated with a waterproof coating to protect your roof from a heavy deluge of rain, as you might still experience leaks or the risk of mold otherwise.
 Check out our other tips on keeping your roof in good shape.

 #2: Protect or store away your outdoor equipment